daph3105/VGS-test/README.md

 ## Technologies Used
 - This app was built using HTML, CSS, JavaScript, and VGS collect on the client side.
 - And Node.js with Express.js on the server side.
-- ngrok and GitHub Pages were used for deployment.
+- heroku and GitHub Pages were used for deployment.

 ## Clone or Download
 ```